-Decision On Former President's Appeal Might Reshape Brazil's Political Future
+Judges Uphold Lula's Graft Conviction, Scrambling Brazilian Presidential Race

 Lula quickly appealed the conviction, and he has remained free while his appeal has been under consideration.
 He continues to deny the charges, casting them as instruments in his rivals' campaign to discredit him.

-"I know I committed no crime," he told a rally of thousands of supporters in Porto Alegre on Tuesday, according to Reuters.
+"I know I committed no crime," he told a rally of thousands of supporters in Porto Alegre on Tuesday, as Reuters reports.
 "They fear a Lula comeback in 2018.
 They fear the good things we achieved."

 A former factory worker who ascended to Brazil's highest office, Lula left it roughly seven years ago with very high approval ratings — and he has made no secret of his designs on returning this year.
-Based on recent opinion polls, which reportedly show him clearly outpacing his nearest competition, he would have a solid chance at winning the October presidential election.
+Based on recent opinion polls, which reportedly show him clearly outpacing his nearest competition, he was a front-runner to win the October presidential election.

-But Lula's presidential aspirations would be deeply complicated by a ruling upholding the lower court conviction.
-If judges deny the appeal, Lula will have another opportunity to appeal to higher courts — but Brazilian law would render him ineligible to seek office for several years, though The Associated Press notes some legal experts believe "there are ways around the law."
+But Lula's presidential aspirations will be deeply complicated by the ruling upholding the lower court conviction.
+Lula will have another opportunity to appeal to higher courts — but NPR's Philip Reeves points out, this ruling "means he's ineligible to run, though he'll only be barred after registering as a candidate."

 In the meantime, Brazilian authorities are preparing for the possibility of clashes between the demonstrators supporting Lula and those calling for his imprisonment.
 Reuters reports officials in Porto Alegre have "deployed several thousand police and mounted a four-block security perimeter around the appeals court to prevent any disruption of Wednesday's session."